IMFI Papers Coming Soon

 Integration of enterprise risk management and management control system: based on a case study

-Ilhang Shin, Ph.D., Assistant Professor of Accounting, Division of Business Administration, Chonbuk National University, Korea
+Ilhang Shin, Ph.D., Assistant Professor of Accounting, Division of Business Administration, Chonbuk National University, South Korea

 Abstract.
 Enterprise risk management (ERM) has emerged as a paradigm for managing various kinds of risks faced by organizations, and the trend is to focus on its role in improving risk management and ultimately enterprise value.
 ERM is designed to improve the board and executives' oversight of risks.
 This paper intends to discuss concepts and methodological issues of ERM, which is considered an extension of internal audit function.
 We study the case of company A in which ERM has been implemented as a means to integrate with management control and to increase firm value by monitoring its subsidiaries.
 This paper provides insight on the process how group-level internal auditor can use ERM as a tool to manage risk of subsidiaries, thereby filling the gap between academic research and practice.
 This successful ERM adoption case can be used as a guideline for other organizations, which plan to adopt ERM in the future with reduced costs and improved processes.